Pathways to Success

 Coordinated by the College of Graduate Studies, the Pathways to Success program offers free development opportunities for graduate students and postdoctoral scholars including workshops in Academic Integrity, Graduate Grantsmanship, Personal Development, Professional Development, and Research.

 Students are encouraged to use the Pathways to Success portal to register for workshops, cancel their attendance, or download a Training Summary.
 The Pathways to Success portal is located in myUCF Student Center under Graduate Students then Pathways to Success.

 Please see the Pathways to Success Workshop Registration Instructions for additional details.

 Do you have suggestions for future Pathways to Success programming?
 Please provide your feedback here.

 All students admitted to doctoral programs must complete training designed to instill an awareness and understanding of the fundamental issues of academic integrity and the responsible conduct of research (RCR) in a manner that is consistent with federal regulations.

 To achieve this objective, doctoral students must complete the following required training:

-Note: Doctoral students who are readmitted with a new catalog year are required to meet the academic integrity requirements.
+Note: Doctoral students under a catalog year prior to this requirement who are readmitted with a new catalog year are required to meet the academic integrity requirement.
 Doctoral students who are moved forward in catalog year administratively are not required to meet the academic integrity requirements.
-Additionally, some doctoral programs are exempt from this requirement; please see list below.

 When Must this Training be Completed?